teokri303/Ubiqulus_Computing_AR/README.md

 # Ubiqulus Computing AR 📱🕶️

 ## Overview
-**Ubiqulus Computing AR** is an innovative full-stack application that revolutionizes smart home control through augmented reality (AR).
+**Ubiqulus Computing AR** is an innovative full-stack application that offers smart home control scenarios through augmented reality (AR).
 With just a smartphone, users can scan QR codes around their home, triggering immersive AR control panels powered by the AFRAME library.
 These panels allow for real-time interaction with various home devices.
-The app uses Node.js on the backend and PostgreSQL to store and manage device data, ensuring that your settings are always up-to-date.
+The app uses Node.js on the backend and PostgreSQL to store and manage device data.

 ## Features 🕹️
 - **QR Code Scanning**: Seamlessly connect to your devices using your phone's camera.